inBeat/inbeat-website/content/top-influencers/instagram/rappers/nigeria/_index.md

 ---
-title: Top 10 Rappers Instagram Influencers In Nigeria In 2023
+title: Top 10 Rappers Instagram Influencers In Nigeria In 2024
 description: >-
-  Find top rappers Instagram influencers in Nigeria in 2023.
+  Find top rappers Instagram influencers in Nigeria in 2024.
 Most popular hashtags: #endsars #music #rapper.
 platform: Instagram
-hits: 9
+hits: 8
-text_top: Analyze the most popular Instagram accounts on inBeat.
+text_top: Analyze the most popular Instagram influencers on inBeat.
-text_bottom: Our platform holds 9 Instagram influencers like this in Nigeria for you to connect with.
+text_bottom: inBeat holds 8 Instagram influencers like this in Nigeria for you to work with.
 profiles:
   - username: "pee_ashes"
     fullname: >-